 Winner and runner-up from the previous year’s U.S. Amateur and winners of the previous year’s -U.S. Junior Amateur and U.S. Mid-Amateur

--The runner-up from the U.S. Amateur, the winner of the U.S. Junior Amateur, and U.S. Mid–Amateur must remain an amateur.
+The runner-up from the U.S. Amateur, the winner of the U.S. Junior Amateur, and the U.S. Mid–Amateur must remain amateurs.

 -Winner of the previous year’s Amateur Championship